terraform-ibm-modules/terraform-ibm-logs-agent/solutions/fully-configurable/DA-types.md

 # Configuring Logs Agent Additional Metadata

-When you deploy the IBM logs agent using the `terraform-ibm-logs-agent` module, you can configure additional metadata fields to be added to the routed logs by using the `logs_agent_additional_metadata` variable.
+When you deploy the IBM logs agent using `Cloud automation for Logs agent`, you can configure additional metadata fields to be added to the routed logs by using the `logs_agent_additional_metadata` variable.
 This variable allows you to specify key-value pairs of metadata that will be included in the logs.

 ### Options for `logs_agent_additional_metadata`
 - `key` (optional): The metadata key to add to the logs.